 The student, in conjunction with the doctoral program director, will choose a dissertation committee chair or co-chairs (one co-chair may be selected from the concentration area) after passing the qualifying examinations.
 The student has the responsibility to identify a preferred committee chair or co-chairs who will agree to be appointed.
-The committee chair or co-chairs will be officially appointed by the dean of SLIM.
+The committee chair or co-chairs will be officially appointed by the Dean of SLIM.
 The student and committee chair(s) will select one other SLIM faculty member and a competent member from outside SLIM whose education (PhD required), interests, and competencies strengthen the dissertation writing and defense process.
 If the student has a subject concentration, the third member of the committee will be from the concentration discipline.
-The dean of SLIM and the doctoral program director approve the membership of all dissertation committees and are responsible for officially recording the appointments.
-A student has the right to change the composition of the committee at any point of the process after consulting with the committee chair, the doctoral program coordinator, and the dean of SLIM. (from Guide to SLIM Dissertation Studies, 2022)
+The Dean of SLIM and the doctoral program director approve the membership of all dissertation committees and are responsible for officially recording the appointments.
+A student has the right to change the composition of the committee at any point of the process after consulting with the committee chair, the doctoral program coordinator, and the Dean of SLIM. (from Guide to SLIM Dissertation Studies)

-Dissertation Committee Membership Guidelines are outlined in Appendix B (Guide to SLIM Doctoral Studies, 2022).
-This document is useful when communicating with committee members.
+Dissertation Committee Membership Guidelines are outlined in Guide to SLIM Doctoral Studies, Appendix B. This document is useful when communicating with committee members.

-Students are required to complete and submit the Thesis and Dissertation Committee Declaration Form the semester prior to completing the dissertation or in conjunction with their dissertation proposal.
+Students are required to complete and submit the ESU Thesis and Dissertation Committee Declaration Form \ the semester prior to completing the dissertation or in conjunction with their dissertation proposal.
+This form is located on the ESU, Graduate School, Forms website.

 As the Doctor of Philosophy degree is awarded by the University, the Dean of the Graduate School represents the University and takes an active role in the dissertation process.
-The dissertation committee gives primary guidance and approval to the concepts and presentation of the research in conjunction with the Coordinator of the doctoral program and the Dean of the School of Library and Information Management.
-Upon recommendation of the dissertation committee and approval of the Dean of the School of Library and Information Management, the Dean of the Graduate School affixes the University's approval to the written presentation of the dissertation.
+The dissertation committee gives primary guidance and approval to the concepts and presentation of the research in conjunction with the Director of the doctoral program and the Dean of the School of Library and Information Management.
+Upon recommendation of the dissertation committee and approval of the Dean of the School of Library and Information Management, the Dean of the Graduate School formalizes the University's approval to the written presentation of the dissertation.